5 Simple Ways to Decrease Water Retention

 Water retention, also known as liquid retention, is a problem for people who want to stay in shape.
-It slows how quickly we burn fat and gives us more volume.
+Many people want to decrease water retention so that they appear slimmer.

-Liquids gather in our blood vessels or in the lymphatic system.
-From there, they should be processed and gotten rid of.
-But sometimes there is too much liquid for them to handle.
+Water retention is caused by liquids gathering in our blood vessels or in the lymphatic system.
+From there, the body should process them and remove them from your system.
+But, sometimes there is too much liquid for the body to handle.

-Other times, regardless of the ideal amount of liquids, our blood vessels can’t process it.
+Other times, regardless of the amount of liquid, it is too much for your blood vessels to handle.
 There are many causes for this issue.
-Some common sources are bad circulation, obesity, or a renal deficiency.
+Some common reasons are bad circulation, obesity, or a renal deficiency.

-Because of this, you should talk with your doctor about your concerns.
-You never know, there could be a serious issue behind your liquid retention.
+You should talk with your doctor about your concerns as there could be a serious issue behind your liquid retention.

 That being said, it’s usually a small issue.
 It can be related to: